 With nearly 2 million energy efficiency tech jobs in the United States today, it’s obvious that civic leaders are getting serious about slowing down global warming and eliminating carbon footprints.
 The Low Income Home Energy Assistance Program (LIHEAP), started during the Obama administration, is working with government leaders throughout the country to help lower income households find new and better ways to save on energy consumption — in areas like solar panels and micro-insulation.
 New York state has just announced that in conjunction with Habitat for Humanity and Fannie Mae they will be providing thousands of free smart thermostats to homeowners.

-This kind of smart-home technology is driving more and more homeowners to take a closer look at new technologies that can significantly lower utility bills while helping to improve the environment.
+This kind of smart-home technology is driving more and more homeowners to take a closer look at new technologies that can significantly lower utility bills while helping to improve the environment as reported by bradshawlawnv.com.
 It’s time the federal government stepped in to help mobilize these efforts on a nation-wide basis, instead of letting the states go it alone, in a piecemeal fashion.